Inga-Helgadottir/React-Notes/README.md

   const data = await res.json();
 };

-// you can also use the placeholder to show the current
+// you can also use the placeholder to show the current values
 <input placeholder={currentValue}>
 ```